Ajithpmdwaraka/ajithpmdwaraka/README.md

 # 💫 About Me:
-Hello😍, Myself Ajith P M and Iam a FullStack Developer
+Hello😍, Myself Ajith P M and Iam a FullStack Developer with expertise in frontend and backend technologies.

 ## 🌐 Socials: